-The Clinical Coordinator strives to complete audits at the end of each quarter to track how far along each student is with credits and requirements; audits are completed more frequently as students get closer to graduation.
+The Clinical Coordinator strives to complete audits at the end of each guarter to track how far along each student is with credits and requirements; audits are completed more frequently as students get closer to graduation.
 Students are expected to track their contacts independently as well.
-Attendance sheets or patient logs are not required for clerkships held in the SCNM Medical Center or Neil Riordan Center for Regenerative Medicine.
+Attendance sheets or patient logs are not required for clerkships held in the SCNM Medical Center, Neil Riordan Center for Regenerative Medicine, or Roosevelt Health Center.
 These will be tracked in Canvas and the EHR.
-Students must turn in all attendance sheets and patient logs no later than one week following the end of the quarter/break from extended sites and Elective Off-Sites.
-Late paperwork is subject to a \$50 late fee per guarter.
+Students must turn in all attendance sheets and patient logs no later than one week following the end of the guarter/break from extended sites and Elective Off-Sites.
+Late paperwork is subject to a \$50 late fee per quarter.
 Failure to turn in completed paperwork by the deadline may result in a "U" Unsatisfactory failing grade for the clerkship.
-Students must turn in the originals for their clinical file.
 It is the student's responsibility to make and keep copies of their own paperwork.
 This is strongly recommended.
 Students are responsible to verify that ALL signatures are entered, and numbers are correct to receive proper credit for the clerkship.
 Students should also be proactive with regards to earning patient contacts and remain vigilant regarding any outstanding requirements, especially as they approach the fourth year of the program.